SpenceKonde/megaTinyCore/megaavr/extras/Ref_Serial.md

 [AVR Baud Rate Accuracy Chart](https://docs.google.com/spreadsheets/d/1uzU_HqWEpK-wQUo4Q7FBZGtHOo_eY4P_BAzmVbKCj6Y/edit?usp=sharing)

 It was mentioned previously that one of most common places to encounter grossly inaccurate baud rates is classic AVRs.
 This example illustrates just *how bad* one of the most popular baud rate was on classic AVRs, namely 115200 baud.
-"Well it says the baud rate can be up to 1/8th the system clock, this is less than a quarter if this, no problem" you think...
-Nope - on a classic AVR, you've dug a hole, covered it with a tablecloth, and waited until the sun had set to take a walk: You're begging for trouble.
+"Well it says the baud rate can be up to 1/8th the system clock, and I'm running at 8 MHz, no problem" you think "And see, it talks just fine to my other classic AVR".
+Nope.
+When you do this, you've dug a big hole, covered it with a tablecloth and waited until the sun went down.
+Adding a modern AVR or anything with a decent baud rate generator is then taking a late night stroll in the area of that covered hole.
+You're begging for trouble

-Imagine 4 ATmega328p's - one has a crystal and runs at 16 MHz, and three that all run at 8 MHz - one using a crystal, and the others the internal oscillator, which is 2% fast on one and 2% slow on the other - both easily within spec.
+To illustrate how crap the classic AVR baud generators were, imagine 4 ATmega328p's - one has a crystal and runs at 16 MHz, and three that all run at 8 MHz - one using a crystal, and the others the internal oscillator, which is 2% fast on one and 2% slow on the other - both easily within spec.
 The 8 MHz one with the w/crystal can talk to the other 8 MHz ones.
-The crystal-less ones are on the edge when they try to talk to each other due to the variation between them being about the limit - small temperature differences could push it either way, and since the maximum error isn't quite symmetric (it's easier to receive something if you're 4% too fast than if 4% too slow, according to the datasheet), sometimes the temperatures might conspire such that the fast one could receive from the slow one, but not the other way around (It doesn't quite depend on the "phase of the moon" but if one is near a window, it could depend on whether it's sunny out).
+The crystal-less ones are on the edge when they try to talk to each other due to the variation between them being about the limit - small temperature differences could push it either way, and since the maximum error isn't quite symmetric (it's easier to receive something if you're 4% too fast than if 4% too slow, according to the datasheet), sometimes the temperatures might conspire such that the fast one could receive from the slow one, but not the other way around (It doesn't quite depend on the "phase of the moon" but if one is near a window, it could depend on whether it's sunny out, and hence the one in the window is warmer).
 The slow crystal-less one can't even talk to a serial adapter, but the other three can, and the fast crystal-less one can also talk to the 16 MHz one, but neither of the other 8 MHz ones can.

 Now, imagine you were to reconfigure the serial port on the 16 MHz one, so that it didn't run with U2X enabled.
 Suddenly, it goes from being 2% fast, to being 3.5% slow - Neither of these is correct, and both of them contribute to problems, but having gotten a net 5.5% slower, it can now talk to the 8 MHz devices no problem!